Escatonic/LCConq/README.md

 -----------------------------------------------------------------------------------------------------------

-Stik', Thank you for your awesome mod!
+@ Okto, Thank you for your awesome mod!